 Nurse Midwife Salary

-Women account for the majority of Nurse Midwifes in the United States.
-The entire group has an average salary of $88K per year.
-Medical benefits are awarded to a large number, and a majority earn dental coverage.
-This report is based on answers to PayScale's salary questionnaire.
+Women make up the vast majority of Nurse Midwifes in the United States.
+The average pay in this industry is approximately $90K annually.
+Medical benefits are awarded to most, and the greater part earn dental coverage.
+Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 Job Description for Nurse Midwife